How Much is Car Insurance?

 Tip #5: Find Out Your Credit History

-In most states, your credit score will also affect the price of your insurance premiums.
+In most states, your credit score will also affect the price of the average cost of auto insurance.
 High credit scores can help lower your monthly payments, while low scores can make your yearly insurance cost much higher.
-This practice isn't legal in every state, with Hawaii, California, Massachusetts, and Michigan restricting companies from using credit scores to change insurance rates.
+This practice isn't legal in every state, with Hawaii, California, Massachusetts, and Michigan restricting companies from using credit scores to change car insurance rates.

 Tip #6: Get a Vehicle History Report